Skip to content

 1. Indochinite Strewn Field: This is the largest known strewn field, covering parts of Southeast Asia, including Thailand, Vietnam, Southern China, and the Philippines.

-5. Central European Strewn Field: This field is smaller and includes parts of Central Europe, known for a type of tektite called "moldavites," highly prized for their green color and often used in jewelry.
+5. Central European Strewn Field: This field is smaller and includes parts of Central Europe.
+It is known for a type of tektite called moldavites, which is highly prized for its green colour and often used in jewelry.
+The Ries Crater in Germany is the source crater of the Central European strewn field.

 black tektite is one of the most common varieties